dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-19-The-Hunt-For-Rimini-Riddle.md

     </p>

-### Ann Callahan, Robert Byrne, Karen Davitt

-All three of these guys, identified in the photo above, were puppeteers for this show.

-And these guys got their own section because that's all she wrote.

 ### Noel Lambert

 This guy gets his own section, 'cause he was narcissistic enough to name the puppeteering company after himself.
 Or so it seemed.